 How we handle your homeowners or condominium association in Singers Glen

-We require that the tenant abide by all community and association covenants.
-To help us in this duty, we need the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+We require that the tenant abide by all community and association rules.
+To guide us in this duty, we need the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to arrange for those passes.
-Typically the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to give us the old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
+Most often the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to turn in the old passes before new passes can be issued.

 Landlord Reference

-a free source for property owners in Singers Glen
+a free reference for landlords in Singers Glen

-- Before you move a tenant into your property in Singers Glen
+- Before you lease out your rental property in Singers Glen

 - Collections and evictions